Spotlight: Data Quality – Dimension 3, Accuracy

 Chris Ciompi: On the models, can you explain a little bit how AI is working, powering those models to influence accuracy in a positive way?

 Ron Potok: We have several different models.
 The model I’ll focus on is our reliability model.
 Like I mentioned before, we have built a model that applies context to every data point, and that context comes from the data providers.
 Potentially, there are two or three different providers with different values for that data point so we ask ourselves: What is the history of that data?
-Meaning, for example, your Scope 1 emissions last year, two years ago, three years ago as a company, and the context of the industry: given your industry that you’re in, what are normal values for you to have?
+Meaning, for example, your Scope 1 emissions last year, two years ago, three years ago as a company, and the context of the industry: given the industry you’re in, what are normal values for you to have?
 We apply all of that information as features in a machine learning model that allows us to output for each data point how likely it is that this data point is correct for a given company.

 Chris Ciompi: And how complicated would it be to do what you just described without AI?

 Ron Potok: The value of AI or machine learning techniques, in general, is to condition on many different aspects simultaneously.
-So, if you set up rules like a rule-based system, you would have a lot of “if statements” that are independent of each other.
+So, if you set up rules like in a rule-based system, you would have a lot of “if statements” that are independent of each other.
 Instead, what a model does is understand the context of all of those decisions and what is the likelihood of success based on all of that information at the same time.
 It is certainly feasible to do with heuristic rules, but it becomes unattractive very quickly, and that’s why we build models.
 The complexity becomes intractable, and the interaction effects between features become intractable for humans to write down rules.

 Chris Ciompi: Perfect.
 Thank you, Ron.
 Patricia, how does data accuracy help drive product innovation at Clarity AI?